Elevating Pharmacy Strategy & Roles in Health Systems

 T: Technology

 Pharmacy was an early adopter of healthcare technology, often the first entity in the hospital to have computer systems or automation for dispensing.
 Contemporary pharmacy enterprise technologies are responsible for a significant portion of limited operating and capital dollars.
-With workforce constraints, the ROI for technology may be higher than in years past.
-Strategic adoption and effective implementation and maintenance are needed to make sure returns (financial, operational, clinical) on technology investments are realized.

 C: Cost Savings